johmar-22/protein-subcellular-localization/CORRECTIONS.md

 Part 4 adds a significance test that was not in the original article.
 It confirms the published conclusions under a more appropriate test.

----

-> **⚠ BEFORE PUBLISHING THIS FILE — DELETE THIS BLOCK**
->
-> One decision is left to you: **Item 6 (the 57% figure).** `attention_signal_correlation.csv` covers
-> only the 181 test proteins carrying UniProt-annotated targeting features, and Q99LC3 is not among
-> them, so the figure still cannot be verified from committed data.
-The drafted correction states the
-> verifiable fact (positions 5–28 are ~7% of the sequence) and notes that 57% appears to have been
-> carried over from the Nucleus alignment rate on the following page.
-If you can recover the attention
-> array for Q99LC3 and 57% turns out to be its attention mass, use the alternative wording given in
-> that item instead.
-Either version is defensible; the current one is safer.

----

 ## Why this note exists

 A list of corrections was submitted to the journal on 30 July 2026, during proof review and before